matthewnicoletta/matthewnicoletta.github.io/_pages/resume.md

 **Georgetown University**
 * MS in Business Analytics
 * Executive MBA

 **Clemson University**
 * BA in Language & International Trade
 * BA in Modern Languages

 **Academic Distinctions**
-* GU MSBA Pinnacle Community Award (2022)
+* GU MSBA Pinnacle Community Award
-* GU MSBA Merit Scholarship Recipient (2021)
+* GU MSBA Merit Scholarship Recipient
-* GU McDonough Scholar - Top 10% of Class (2021)
+* GU McDonough Scholar - Top 10% of Class
-* Beta Gamma Sigma Honor Society - Top 20% of Class (2021),
+* Beta Gamma Sigma Honor Society - Top 20% of Class
 * Phi Sigma Pi National Honor Fraternity

 **CU Times TRAILBLAZER 40 BELOW**
-Named a 2014 TRAILBLAZER 40 BELOW by CU Times, the leading national credit union industry journal.
+Named a 2014 <a href='https://www.cutimes.com/2014/09/19/nicoletta-embraces-risk-for-solutions-that-resonate-t40b/?t=trailblazers-40-below&slreturn=20230708181619'>TRAILBLAZER 40 BELOW</a> by CU Times, the leading national credit union industry journal.
 Recipients are credit union professionals under the age of 40 who have made an impact at their credit union or within the industry.
 Nominated by my peers for my creative problem-solving and team leadership.

 Service and leadership
 =====
 * Volunteer Interviewer for McDonough School of Business EMBA Candidates (2021)
-* President / Board Member for Phi Sigma Pi National Honor Fraternity (2008 - 2018)
+* National President / Board Member for Phi Sigma Pi National Honor Fraternity (2008 - 2018)
 * Foster for Lab Rescue of the Potomac (2018 - 2022)